pedromarting3/udp_video/README.md

 # UDP Video Streaming
-With this code you can create a video stream using UDP between the client and a server
+Create a video stream using UDP between the client and a server